How EdTech Firms Are Capitalizing on the Fear of a ‘Covid Learning Gap’

 Making anxious parents jump through the wringer is morally dubious in every which way but, for underprivileged parents, it reeks of exploitation.

-There was a gap in education even before the pandemic – the pandemic just spotlighted it.
+There was a gap in education even before the pandemic – the global crisis just spotlighted it.
 “Think of it this way: there was like a huge building with a lot of cracks.
 And somebody put a lot of pressure on that building.
 Now it’s breaking down,” says Vanshika.

 Related on The Swaddle: